ToadNetwork/Docs/fundamentals/dplp.md

 First, we need to understand what a DEV Lock is.
 A DEV Lock is a mechanism by which projects compensate the developers of a project.
 In essence, when a project is created, usually part of the liquidity captured during the funding process (IFOs, ICOs, Launchpads…) is locked in a specific contract that is _only_ accessible to the developers' wallets and that can be claimed by them only after a specified amount of time has elapsed.

-How this usually plays out: Developers, after the time has elapsed and they are able to claim their tokens, start to dump them when price has high values.
-This drains the liquidity from the pool, diminishing the token value and damaging standard users' portfolios.
+What can happen is, that developers, after the time has elapsed and they are able to claim their tokens, start to dump them when price is high.
+This then drains the liquidity from the pool, diminishing the token value and damaging standard users' portfolios.

 With TOAD.Network's LPF, developers donate the liquidity collected and store it in a special smart contract that allows any user to connect to it.
 This contract behaves exactly as any other standard pool contract, with one important difference: the return of the investment is the same LP token that is provided to the farm, instead of the native token for the project.